OUR UNIQUE EMPHASES, MISSION, INITIATIVES, RATIONALE, PURPOSE, AND PARTNERS

 So what makes the Institute for Religion, Peace and Justice unique?

-To be a teaching, research, and resource institute of St. Stephen’s University that provides students, scholars, practitioners, and any thoughtful person with a robust education and experience that integrate attentiveness to one's inner transformation, peace theology and social justice, an understanding of the role of religion in peace and violence, and practical peacemaking as a vocation and way of life.
+The Institute for Religion, Peace and Justice is a teaching, research, and resource institute of St. Stephen’s University that provides students, scholars, practitioners, and any thoughtful person with a robust education and experience that integrate attentiveness to one's inner transformation, peace theology and social justice, an understanding of the role of religion in peace and violence, and practical peacemaking as a vocation and way of life.

 Ultimately, we aim to cultivate resurrection in a crucified world.